UAVmatrix/uavcast-pro-docs/docs/installation.md

 * For **non-desktop** images, you can use SSH client like [Bitevise tunnelier](https://dl.bitvise.com/BvSshClient-Inst.exe) to establish connection to raspberry pi.

-Open a shell or terminal window and navigate to the same folder as you saved the file, normally ``home/pi`` or `home/pi/Download` then you need to extract the package by using typing this command `sudo -tar UAVcast-Pro_vx.x.x.tar`
+Open a shell or terminal window and navigate to the same folder as you saved the file, normally ``home/pi`` or `home/pi/Download` then you need to extract the package by using typing this command `sudo tar -xvmf UAVcast-Pro_vx.x.x.tar`

 Now you need to navigate to the UAVcast-Pro installation folder `cd UAVcast-Pro/install`